vvorobjov/nrp-documentation/src/nrp/quickStartGuide.rst

 sensor signals as input that, when crossed, trigger the devices to send spikes to neurons into the NEST “brain”.

-To create a device, follow the instructions below and refer to Figure 9:
+To create a device, follow the instructions below and refer to :ref:`Figure 9<qsg-fig9>`:

 a.
 Click the “+” sign next to the “Connect to brain” section in the Transfer Function Editor.
 The available neuron populations are